UdUdof/data-analytics-projects/sql/Employee Analytics/README.md

 ---
  b) How does performance correlate with salary across departments?
+ ####
-    This analysis identifies the performance-based salary trend across departments within the company
+This analysis identifies the performance-based salary trend across departments within the company to determine if employess are properly compensated
   ```sql
    SELECT d.department_name,
 	       p.performance_score,